 When a young person is sent home due to negative behaviour, it will be marked as a suspension on our register unless there are extenuating circumstances.
-In any instance where children/learners walk offsite without permission and cannot be regulated and supported back into the building, this will be recorded as suspension.
+In any instance where children/learners walk off-site without permission and cannot be regulated and supported back into the building, this will be recorded as a suspension.

 On occasion, for Health and Safety reasons or if there is continuous negative behaviour, it may be necessary to send a learner home.
+Parents/carers/guardians are called, and arrangements for the learner to be picked up from school are made.
+Allerthorpe School will not allow Learners to walk home due to the location of the school being very rural, and all learners are transported by car or taxi.
+An alternative would be internal suspension if the family are unable to pick up the learner or the school feels it is not in the best interest of the learner for safeguarding reasons or mental health reasons.

-Parents/carers/guardians are called prior to learners being sent home.
-The following day the learner will be offered a fresh start following a conversation with a member of SMT and/or having attended a restorative meeting.
+The following day, the learner will be offered a fresh start following a conversation with a member of SMT and/or having attended a restorative meeting.